Turkish court approves new indictment against philanthropist Kavala- media

 Kavala's lawyers were not immediately available for comment.

-The accusations have been levelled at Barkey since soon after the coup and he has dismissed them, saying in a New York Times article four years ago that he had become a target of "sensationalist conspiracy theories" in pro-government media.
+In an emailed response, Barkey said the indictment, which includes accusations first levelled against him in Turkish pro-government media four years ago, was a "complete fabrication".

-He and Kavala are charged with attempting to overthrow the constitutional order and government, and preventing parliament from doing its job.
+He and Kavala are charged with attempting to overthrow the constitutional order and the government, and preventing parliament from doing its job.
 Conviction on any of the charges carries a life sentence without parole.
-A third charge is espionage, which carries a sentence of up to 20 years in jail.
+A further charge is espionage, which carries a sentence of up to 20 years in jail.

-The indictment says Kavala and Barkey held two phone calls on Oct.
-8, 2016.
-It says that many times between 2013 and 2016 signals on Barkey's and Kavala's phones came from the same area.
+The indictment says Kavala and Barkey spoke twice by phone on Oct.
+8, 2016, nearly three months after the failed July 15 coup.
+It says that many times between 2013 and 2016, signals on Barkey and Kavala's phones came from the same area and that they met at an Istanbul restaurant on July 18, 2016.

+Barkey said the two had run into each other at the restaurant and chatted briefly.
+"On the basis of a chance encounter, officials concocted this absurd story," he said, adding that their phones could easily have been in the same district of a crowded city at other times without them meeting.

-It also says Barkey left a bell featuring a map of Pennsylvania, where Gulen lives, at the reception of a hotel in Turkey where he organised a meeting at the time of the coup attempt.
+The indictment also says Barkey left a bell featuring a map of the U.S. state of Pennsylvania, where Gulen lives, at the reception of an Istanbul hotel where he organised a meeting at the time of the coup attempt.

+Barkey said he arranged the meeting to save on travel costs for the attendees, most of whom he said came from Turkey and the Middle East.
+He said he did not leave any bell behind.

+"You cannot defend yourself against such concoctions," he said of the assertions in the indictment.

 (Reporting by Ali Kucukgocmen Editing by Mark Heinrich)